-Not all tobacco users are addicts.
-Some users never experience withdraw symptoms when use is decreased.
-Nicotine Anonymous offers the following questions to anyone who may have a nicotine addiction.
-These questions are provided to help the individual decide if he or she is addicted to nicotine and wants to stop using tobacco.
-Take the Tobacco Addiction Assessment Tool.
+Not all tobacco users have a tobacco use disorder.
+Some users never experience withdrawal symptoms when use is decreased.
+Nicotine Anonymous offers the following questions to anyone who may have a problem with nicotine.
+These questions are provided to help the individual decide if he or she has a tobacco use disorder and wants to stop using tobacco.
+Take the Tobacco Addiction Assessment.

-Another way to assess addiction to nicotine is to determine whether you experience withdraw or unpleasant symptoms when not using tobacco.
+Another way to assess nicotine dependence is to determine whether you experience withdraw or unpleasant symptoms when not using tobacco.
 These symptoms can include:

 How can I encourage someone to quit using tobacco?

-As a friend or family member of a nicotine addict, it is important to educate yourself on tobacco products, nicotine addiction, and second hand smoke.
-For many tobacco users, quitting takes multiple attempts and relapses before kicking the habit for good.
-The more you understand about tobacco addiction, the more supportive you can be.
+As a friend or family member of a nicotine addict, it is important to educate yourself on tobacco products, nicotine addiction, and second-hand smoke.
+For many users, quitting takes multiple attempts and relapses before kicking the habit for good.
+The more you understand about this addiction, the more supportive you can be.
 Understanding how addictive nicotine can be will also be helpful if and when a smoker relapses.

 How can I quit using tobacco?

 The first step to quitting is to become informed of the various ways to quit, while also exploring all the benefits.
 Once your research has been completed, devise a quit plan that is suited for you and your individual needs.
 Every tobacco user is different, and unfortunately, there is no magic cure to quit.
 Quitting may take numerous attempts, but the better prepared you are, the more successful your quit attempt will be.

 A tobacco user has the absolute best chances of quitting when combing nicotine replacement therapy (NRT) with a smoking cessation program.